lorenzomartino86/machine-learning-container/README.md

 [![CircleCI](https://circleci.com/gh/lorenzomartino86/machine-learning-container.svg?style=shield&circle-token=:circle-token)](https://circleci.com/gh/lorenzomartino86/machine-learning-container)

 ### Introduction
-This projects handle build and distribution of some docker images in order to extend the operations on a jupyter notebook.
+This project handles build and distribution of some docker images in order to extend the operations on a jupyter notebook.

 Following jupyter notebook instances are built on separated images:
 - **machine_learning**: Used for data science analysis using most popular libraries: pandas, numpy, matplotlib, etc.
 - **graphviz**: Used for complex graph generation with graphviz library.
 It's configured with python api for graphviz.
 - **latex**: Used for math documentation.
 It allows writing and exporting of LaTex code from inside notebook
+- **finance**: Used for finance analysis with specific libraries.
+It extends *machine_learning* docker image.

 N.B: These are containers and by nature they are stateless instances of an image.
 Export files to your host machine before shutting down the container or you will lose your work.